Espresso-Aficionados/website/guides/water.md

 # Advanced - Making Your Own Water
 ## The Simple Water Recipe

-A longtime Espresso enthusiast, Dr. Pavlis, simplified the recipe as follows: 50-100mg/L of Potassium or Sodium Bicarbonate.
+A longtime Espresso enthusiast, Dr. Pavlis, simplified the recipe as follows: 50-100mg/L of potassium or sodium bicarbonate.
 This water is scale free when used in an espresso machine prevents the need for regular descaling.
 A simple way to utilize this ratio is as follows:

 <ins>Ingredients</ins>